 Christmas Cosmopolitan

-Step aside, Christmas punch—my Christmas Cosmopolitan is the new star in town!
-I’m taking a classic cocktail and giving it ‘holiday spirit’ with vodka, fresh lime juice, ginger ale and pomegranate juice.
-Don’t forget the Christmas tree rosemary garnish for an extra festive twist.
+Step aside punch – my Christmas Cosmopolitan is the new star in town!
+I’m taking a classic cocktail and giving it ‘holiday spirit’ with a delicious combination of vodka, fresh lime juice, ginger ale, and pomegranate juice.
+Don’t forget the signature Christmas tree rosemary garnish for an extra festive twist.
+This has been a popular holiday favorite here since 2015!

 This is one of the easiest Christmas cocktail recipes you need to serve if you’re entertaining—it’s perfect for kicking off the festive season in style!
 You could call it a pomegranate ginger martini, but “Christmas Cosmopolitan” is way more fun!

 A classic cosmopolitan recipe features vodka, orange liqueur (like Cointreau or triple sec), lime juice, and cranberry juice.
-These Christmas Cosmos put a festive spin on the original by swapping out the orange liqueur for ginger ale.
-This fizzy sweetener adds a refreshing twist with warm, spicy notes, perfectly complementing the tartness of the lime and pomegranate juices.
-The result?
-A bright, festive cocktail with an unexpected burst of flavor!
+Our Christmas Cosmos put a festive spin on the original by swapping out the orange liqueur for ginger ale.

-Both juices are the perfect color for this drink.
-(Avoid unsweetened cranberry juice—make sure both juices are sweetened for this true magical recipe to balance out the tart flavors.)
-Depending on the brand, some pomegranate juices are darker than others, which can result in a deeper red hue.
+Pomegranate juice or Cranberry juice?
+Both options give this drink the perfect festive color.
+(A quick note: make sure both are sweetened to balance out the tartness of the lime—avoid unsweetened cranberry juice!)
+Depending on the brand, some pomegranate juices are darker than others, which can result in a deeper red hue in your final cocktail.

 Go for a flavored vodka, like citrus or mandarin, to add an extra layer of flavor.
 Not a vodka fan, try gin.
 To keep this cocktail looking as festive as possible, stick with red juice and avoid white cranberry juice.
 Be sure to use sweetened juice to balance the tartness perfectly!
 If you find that it is not sweet enough for you, you can add simple syrup to your desired sweetness level.